nestjs/docs.nestjs.com/content/techniques/configuration.md

 }
 ```

-The second type argument rely on the first one, acting as a type assertion to get rid of all `undefined` types that `ConfigService`'s methods can return when `strictNullChecks` is on.
+The second generic relies on the first one, acting as a type assertion to get rid of all `undefined` types that `ConfigService`'s methods can return when `strictNullChecks` is on.
 For instance:

 ```typescript
 // ...